meower-media-co/RFC/RFC3.md

-# RFC 3 - Meower Authentication
+# RFC 3 - Meower Foundation Authentication
 Authored by: Tnix <tnix@meower.org>, Meower Team, on Friday, June 24, 2022
 ---
-This document is meant to describe the authentication process of handling multiple authentication methods in Meower v0 API for foundation and OAuth authentication.
+This document is meant to describe the authentication process of handling multiple authentication methods in foundation authentication for Meower API v0.

 ## Authentication Methods

 ### All authentication types
 `password`: A generic user password.
 Will require multi-factor authentication if multi-factor authentication is enabled on the user's account.

-`email`: A code sent to the user's verified email address.
+`email`: A code sent to the user's verified email addresses.

-`webauthn`: A webauthn method such as a security key or secret stored on the user's device.
+`webauthn`: A WebAuthn method such as a security key or secret stored on the user's device.

 `totp`: A timed one time password using an authentication app.
-This is only used for mutli-factor authentication part of password authentication.
+This can only be used for mutli-factor authentication.

 `device`: A code that is generated then can be used on a device that is already authenticated.

 ### Authentication method limits
-`password`: Only 1 password can be added to an account.
+`password`: An account can only have 1 password at a time.

 `email`: An account can have 5 or less email addresses at a time.

-`webauthn`: An account can have 5 or less webauthn devices at a time.
+`webauthn`: An account can have 5 or less WebAuthn devices at a time.

 `totp`: An account can only have 1 TOTP device at a time.

 `device`: Any currently authenticated device can authenticate another device.

+### Authentication methods endpoint
 The `/oauth/auth-methods` endpoint is meant to return a content type of `application/json` with a status of `200` upon success.

 ### Getting authentication methods